How to photograph a home for sale

 If your camera doesn’t have a wide angle lens, check it your models accepts a wide angle converter lens.

-Related reading: low light pocket digital cameras – these convenient-to-carry small cameras have wide angle, fast lenses with sensors They are known for their ability to take low light photos better than most other compacts.
+NOTE: if buying a compact digital camera, also look for one that does well in low light – that have a fast lenses with sensors larger than 1/3-inch.
+They are known for their ability to take low light photos better than most other compacts.

 If you take a lot of inside photos, consider getting a camera with a hot shoe so an external flash can be used.
 External flashes are much more versatile than tiny built-in flashes.
 Many can bounce the flash off the wall, providing more natural and diffused light, free from harsh shadows.